avaneev/biteopt/README.md

 "Bitmask evolution" version "fan" optimization class.
-This strategy is based on now outdated CBEOOptimizer and CBEOOptimizer2 stochastic strategies, and uses several current parameter vectors ("fan elements").
+This strategy is based on now outdated CBEOOptimizer and CBEOOptimizer2 stochastic derivative-less strategies, and uses several current parameter vectors ("fan elements").
 Highest cost "fan element" can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
 Having several "fan elements" allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
 The strategy was named as "bitmask evolution", because at its core an operation of inversion of a random segment of